 Fourth of July Events & Fireworks

-Litchfield has a terrific Independence Day fireworks display at Litchfield High School, part of a weekend that also focuses on the town’s rich Revolutionary War-era history.
-This year the fireworks are on Friday, June 30, and $20 passes to park at the high school may still be available online.
+Litchfield has a terrific Independence Day fireworks display at Litchfield High School, as part of Fourth of July celebrations that also focus on the town’s rich Revolutionary War-era history.
+This year’s fireworks festival is June 29 parking passes are available on the Litchfield Park & Recreation website.

-The Litchfield Historical Society offers a Heroes of the Revolution Walking Tour (July 2 this year), as well as the popular July 4th Pet Parade and Turn of the Century Fest, featuring old-fashioned amusements including sack races, tug-of-war contests, a photo booth, and more.
+The Litchfield Historical Society offers a Heroes of the Revolution Walking Tour (July 3 this year), as well as the popular July 4th Pet Parade in the Tapping Reeve Meadow on the afternoon of Independence Day.

-Meanwhile, the First Litchfield Artillery fires its cannon 13 times at the All Wars Memorial in Bantam to pay tribute to the original 13 colonies, and the Mary Floyd Tallmadge Chapter DAR begins the Independence Day celebration with tributes at the burial sites of Gov. Oliver Wolcott Sr. and Col. Benjamin Tallmadge in East Cemetery.
-(Best bet for planning purposes: check our blog about a week before the holiday for details on all the Independence Day events.)
+Meanwhile, the First Litchfield Artillery fires its cannon 13 times at the All Wars Memorial in Bantam on Independence Day to pay tribute to the original 13 colonies, and the Mary Floyd Tallmadge Chapter DAR begins the Independence Day celebration with tributes at the burial sites of Gov. Oliver Wolcott Sr. and Col. Benjamin Tallmadge in East Cemetery.

 Top Dog (Dog Days of Summer) Best Hot Dog Contest